opencrvs/infrastructure/examples/dev/README.md

 * These settings are required for **Traefik** to issue valid SSL certificates using Let’s Encrypt (`http-01` challenge).

 > See the [OpenCRVS documentation on DNS setup](https://documentation.opencrvs.org/setup/3.-installation/3.3-set-up-a-server-hosted-environment/3.3.5-setup-dns-a-records#domain-a-records) for details.
 > If you don't have public IP Address please follow guide "How to run traefik with self-signed SSL Certificate", see [TODO](#link-goes-here)

+## Country Config template custom docker image

+OpenCRVS requires custom Country Config docker image for configuration.

+  - Fork country config repository https://github.com/opencrvs/opencrvs-countryconfig
+  - Create Docker Hub account or use your own private docker registry
+  - Push build and push image to the docker registry
+  - Create Docker Hub API access key or use your own way for authentication into private registry.

+For more details check developers documentation [TODO](link)

 ---